Skip advert

 Verdict – is the Mercedes CLE Cabriolet a good car?

-The Mercedes CLE Cabriolet is a suitably upmarket four-seater convertible that looks and feels special.
-Some of its engine options do little to reflect this, however, with the entry-level four-cylinder 200 struggling to move the car’s considerable weight.
-Still, if you’re after a spacious convertible that puts comfort before anything else, the Mercedes CLE Cabriolet is a great choice – albeit in a market with few rivals.
+Our latest drive of the Mercedes CLE Cabriolet in the UK has served to confirm it as a suitably upmarket four-seater convertible.
+It certainly looks the part and feels special, but the driving experience served up by some of the entry-level engines, is a bit lacklustre.
+The four-cylinder engines have to work hard to shift the CLE Cabriolet’s considerable weight and while the six-cylinder is much better, it’s also much more expensive.
+Still, if you’re after a spacious convertible that puts comfort before anything else, the Mercedes CLE Cabriolet is a great choice – albeit in a market with few rivals

 Mercedes CLE Cabriolet models, specs and alternatives